pascaltippelt/kesser-kka-2002-ir-protocol/README.md

 # KESSER KKA-2002 infrared remote protocol
-Describes the infrared remote protocol of a KESSLER KKA-2002 air conditioning unit.
+Describes the infrared remote protocol of a KESSER KKA-2002 air conditioning unit.

 ## Turn on / off